Google Data Studio Tutorial

 data studio

 Select your first data source on the left.
-Remember that this is the main data source.
+Remember that this is the main source of data.
 Next, add your second data source.
 Data Studio allows you to add up to five data sources in a chart, but for now, let’s limit ourselves to two.

-Now choose your join key(s).
+Now choose your binding key(s).
 If the field exists in both sources, it will turn green.
-If it doesn’t exist, you’ll see this:
+If it does not exist, you will see this:

 data studio